Biden marks one year since Capitol insurrection

 “Democracy was attacked,” he added.
 “We the people endure.
 We the people prevailed.”

 He encouraged Americans to recognize the truth and lies of the events of Jan.
-6. In his speech he criticized Trump’s role in the insurrection and the actions of those who participated.
+6. In his speech, he criticized Trump’s role in the insurrection and the actions of those who participated.

 “This was an armed insurrection.
 They were looking to deny the will of the people.
 They were looking to subvert the Constitution,” Biden said.
 “This is about making sure the past isn’t buried.
 That’s the only way forward.”